 4C Strategies has years of experience delivering exercises remotely, well before it became the “new normal” due to COVID restrictions.
 We have developed our software Exonaut to support us in all aspects of a remote exercise.
 For this particular exercise, we have catered our solution around the top three challenges that we identified with the Client.

 Managing multiple stakeholders in different locations

-We had over 150 participants playing from 11 different global banks and financial services.
+We had over 150 participants playing from 11 different global banks and financial services from across Europe.
 We used Exonaut and other supporting software to design, develop, deliver and evaluate the exercise.
 This was easily done online, enabling participants to be part of the journey from start to end, no matter where they were based.

 We have a lot of experience making exercises that both challenge teams and create an exciting atmosphere.
 We also use various interactive software elements to make the sessions stimulating and engaging.
 The key is always to ensure that the participants feel that they benefit from the experience and learn something.
 We conduct debrief sessions immediately after the exercise to ensure that we capture all the lessons that have been identified.
 This is later consolidated and distributed to all participants.

 Not having all the stakeholders in the same room and travelling to or from the exercise can save resources both in time and funding.
 In addition, being proactive and exercising, even during challenging times, is a long-term investment that will benefit the organisation.
 In this particular, case we managed to get even more organisations on board as the Exonaut Exercise Portal allowed for more flexibility in accommodating additional participation.